 - Parking brake engaged: You left the parking brake on when you were trying to drive.
-This is of course the simplest and easiest to fix problem on the list, but if you don’t usually use your parking brake it can be easy to forget that it’s own.
+This is, of course, the simplest and easiest to fix the problem on the list, but if you don’t usually use your parking brake, it can be easy to forget that it’s own.

 - Brake fluid levels: If brake fluid levels are low, in some cars, it can trigger the brake warning light.
 Your manual will tell you if that’s the case.

-- ABS (Anti-Lock Brakes) problems: Most modern cars have a separate ABS light that comes on when there’s a problem with that system, but some cars still trigger the brake warning light instead.
+- ABS (Anti-Lock Brakes) problems: Most modern cars have a separate ABS light that comes on when there’s a problem with that system, but some vehicles still trigger the brake warning light instead.